Here is our updated timeline on the global hunt for coronavirus vaccine:

 Novavax receives $1.6 billion (€1.4 billion) from the US government for developing a vaccine including a trial, manufacturing and 100 million doses of its vaccine candidate.

-Regeneron Pharmaceuticals has received $450 million (€397 million) to make and supply its own COVID-19 vaccine candidate.
-The agreement supports continued manufacturing so that the product could be made available immediately in the US if clinical trials are successful.
+Regeneron Pharmaceuticals had received $450 million (€397 million) to make and supply its own COVID-19 vaccine candidate.

 July 10: UK rejects chance to join EU's COVID-19 vaccine scheme